 Costs recoverable from future billings are comprised primarily of costs related to certain purchases of productive capacity, improvements on productive capacity and projects in which MEAN is a participant.
 The costs consist of the cumulative difference between depreciation recorded on certain productive capacity (primarily LRS, WSEC 4 and Wygen I) and capital assets and principal payments on debt issued to construct or purchase those assets.
-Upon implementation of GASB Statement No. 65, costs recoverable from future billings include certain debt issuance costs that are budgeted to be recovered through future electric rates.
+Costs recoverable from future billings include certain debt issuance costs that are budgeted to be recovered through future electric rates.
 Costs are being amortized in future rate periods when such costs are included in the revenue requirements to establish electric rates.

 MEAN annually evaluates the probability that future revenues will be recognized through charging regulated rates to recover costs recoverable from future billings.
-As a result of this evaluation, no costs were removed in 2020 or 2019.
+As a result of this evaluation, no costs were removed in 2021 or 2020.